 Be mindful that, by the end of the Lisbon Sardine Festival, your clothes and hair will smell like grilled sardines and charcoal!

 And because of the crowds, you might even get a beer or sangria spilled on you.

 Take it all in stride, but try not to wear anything expensive.

 Wear comfortable shoes.
 The old streets are cobblestone streets, and you will walk and dance the whole night.
 Enjoy the festival without foot problems.

-Lisbon has a great public transit system, but it doesn’t cater to the Portugal festival whole night’s party scene.
-Check with locals and the city’s official webpage for hours during the Feast of St. Anthony festival and plan your night accordingly.
+Lisbon has a great public transit system, but it doesn’t cater to the Portugal festival’s all-night’s party scene.
+Check with locals and the city’s official webpage for hours during the Feast of St. Anthony and plan your night accordingly.

 July 13 is a public holiday in Lisbon.
-While the city is recovering from a huge hangover, be mindful that some places may not be open to cater your needs, especially governmental offices and some stores and restaurants.
+While the city recovers from a collective hangover, be mindful that many places will not be open to cater your needs, especially governmental offices and some stores and restaurants.

 So enjoy the Lisbon Sardine Festival, and if you’ve been to any cool religious festivals, let us know!

 Lisbon hotels are easy to find, and there are also a lot of options for budget travelers.
 Having said that, this is perhaps the busiest time in Lisbon.